tosinonikute/IMDBAPP/README.md

 # IMDBAPP
 a simple app which fetches the movies data from the API in English & German, stores in device, users can favorite a movie &amp; also see the basic details of the movie - Work in Progress

-The goal of this project is create a simple iOS app & Implement an iOS architectural pattern.
+The goal of this project is create a simple app & Implement an iOS architectural pattern.

 - First screen fetches movies dynamically from TheMovieDB api and saves it in the device default storage.
 - The Home screen contains a List that shows content in a list with images, ratings and movie release date.